rmholmes/rmholmes.github.io/_pages/talks.md

 {% include base_path %}

+* **Dianeutral circulation in the abyss: Tracer transport and the role of seafloor geometry** (November 2018), Departmental seminar at the National Centre for Atmospheric Research (NCAR), Boulder, Colorado, U.S.A.

 * **Diabatic contributions to the ocean's meridional heat transport** (November 2018), Poster presentation at the Centre of Excellence for Climate Extremes (CLEX) Annual workshop, Wollongong, Australia